dchesterton/marketo-rest-api/README.md

 Installation
 ----------------
 The recommended way of installing the client is via [Composer](http://getcomposer.org/).
-Simply run the following command to add the libarry to your composer.json file.
+Simply run the following command to add the library to your composer.json file.

     composer require dchesterton/marketo-rest-api